MirekMuras/Machine-Learning/README.md

-# ML Kits
+# Machine Learning Kit using JavaScript

-Starter projects for learning about Machine Learning.
+Starter projects for learning about Machine Learning using Tenserflow .JS library.

 ## Downloading